Rheumatoid arthritis (RA) is an autoimmune disease that can cause headaches. Some RA treatments and complications can also cause dizziness.

 - anti-calcitonin gene-related peptide injections (anti-CGRPs)

 Physical therapy is a key treatment for cervicogenic headaches.
-Massage and specific exercises can help treat this type of pain.
+Massage and specific exercises

 A person with RA may develop vasculitis.
 This can cause headaches that do not go away, and it requires prompt medical attention.